Safeguarding at Woodstock Primary Academy

 As the Safeguarding lead, I am supported by a number of deputy safeguarding leads across the academy and if you have any concerns you can speak to any one of these members of staff.

-Our Deputy Designated Safeguarding Leads are Louise Stapleford (Deputy Principal), Suzanne Curtis (SENCo), Kerry Newton (Behaviour Mentor) and Liz Pascale (Family Support worker).
-The Governor with responsibility for safeguarding in our school in Karen Goodwin.
+Our Deputy Designated Safeguarding Leads are Louise Stapleford (Deputy Principal), Kerry Newton (SEND and Inclusion Manager) and Liz Pascale (Family Support worker).

 If you have any concerns regarding the safety, health or well-being of a child who is a pupil at our academy outside of school hours, please contact the Designated Safeguarding Leads on the following email: